2022–23 Eintracht Frankfurt season

-The 2022–23 season is the 123rd season in the history of Eintracht Frankfurt, a football club based in Frankfurt, Germany.
-In addition to the domestic league, Eintracht Frankfurt also participates in this season's edition of the domestic cup, the DFB-Pokal, and the UEFA Champions League.
-This is the 98th season for Frankfurt in the Deutsche Bank Park, located in Frankfurt, Hesse, Germany.
+The 2022–23 season was the 123rd season in the history of Eintracht Frankfurt, a football club based in Frankfurt, Germany.
+In addition to the domestic league, Eintracht Frankfurt also participated in this season's edition of the domestic cup, the DFB-Pokal, the UEFA Champions League and the UEFA Super Cup.
+This was the 98th season for Frankfurt in the Deutsche Bank Park, located in Frankfurt, Hesse, Germany.
 The season covers a period from 1 July 2022 to 30 June 2023.